Bread first or beer first? A bad question

 Now suppose we ask different questions.
 Why were people interested in cakes?
 What were the preconditions for these kinds of cakes?
 What problems did pineapple upside down cakes solve?

 Now we can begin to talk.
-Oversimplifying a bit, the preconditions for cakes are molds, enclosed ovens, chemical leaveners, fine white sugar, fine white flour, etc. When do these all become available?
-Well tail end of the nineteenth century.
+Oversimplifying a bit, the preconditions for cakes are molds, enclosed ovens, chemical leaveners, fine white sugar, and fine white flour.
+When did these become available?
+At the tail end of the nineteenth century.

 Why does anyone want to make cakes?
-Well the big millers in Minnesota want to sell more flour, the housewife wants to look cool and modern and sophisticated and cake hits all those notes.
-Nice alliance of interests.
+The housewife wants to look cool, modern and sophisticated, her family like the treat, the big millers in Minnesota want to sell more flour.
+Cake hits all those notes.
+There’s a nice alliance of interests between the housewife and industry.

-And right around this time, Jim Dole begins massively advertizing an incredibly cool new ingredients, canned Hawaiian pineapple, the height of cosmop0litan sophistication.
+Just a little later, Jim Dole began an advertizing blitz for a cool new ingredients, canned Hawaiian pineapple, that combined cosmopolitan sophistication and tropical exoticism.
 Bingo.
-Lots of people are going to simultaneously invent some kind of pineapple cake.
+Lots of people were going to simultaneously invent some kind of pineapple cake.

 So back to bread and beer.
 If I were tackling the question of why we turned to grains or cereals, I be asking questions like these:

-But why are we restricting the discussion to beers and breads?
-If people are going to all the trouble of tackling seeds aren’t they going to try everything they can?
-Gruels, porridges thick enough to scoop up with the fingers, pottages with other stuff mixed in, toasted grains, toasted powdered grains, sprouted grains (more posts coming on these).
+Why, though, was the choice one of beer or bread?
+If people were going to all the trouble of tackling tiny, fiddly seeds weren’t they going to try everything they could?
+Gruels, porridges thick enough to scoop up with the fingers, pottages cooked with roots, greens, and perhaps a bit of meat, toasted grains, powdered toasted grains, soaked grains, sprouted grains, chewed grains, grains with molds?

-Humans by about 20,000 years ago when they get going on grains were smart experimenters.
-They had been surveying the earth’s edible resources for thousands and thousands of years.
+By about 20,000 years ago when humans began tackling grains, one of the most difficult of food resources to turn into something edible, they were smart experimenters.
+They had been surveying the earth for things to eat for thousands and thousands of years.

-They had a huge range of techniques at their fingertips–all kinds of hearth cookery; pit cookery; probably treating with mud, water, weak acids, and strong alkalis; probably various kinds of rotting and molds.
+They had all kinds of techniques at their fingertips–different kinds of hearth cookery; pit cookery; probably treating with mud, water, weak acids, and strong alkalis; probably various kinds of rotting and molds.
 They knew about pounding for sure.
-They had been grinding rocks for pigments (and grains are hard like rocks).
+They had been grinding rocks for pigments (and like rocks, grains are hard).
 They had super sharp stone knives and a wide variety of containers.
 They came to the grains with lots of technical baggage.

-So I assume people are going to boil grains, toast grains, pound grains, grind grains, sprout grains, rot grains, dunk grains in acids and alkalis to see what they can do to get fuel.
+So I assume people were going to boil grains, toast grains, pound grains, grind grains, sprout grains, rot grains, dunk grains in acids and alkalis to see what were the best ways of making them digestible.

 Great points, Rachel.
 But I’m curious — haven’t done any deep checking so maybe I’m asking a dumb question — what references are there later than 1953 and 1986 for the beer and bread issue?
 Knowing what I do know about honey and mead, etc., it’s not hard to visualize grains being softened to chew in water, maybe after being toasted, and forgotten.
 It’s not really beer per se, but … throwing out the liquid would be unacceptable (knowing how far women have to walk these days to get water in developing countries, etc., makes me think that throwing out the water would be a reaction of so-called modern people with running water or at least with a dependable well at hand).
 So the water might have given people ideas that led to beverages before bread.
 The question does imply a certain technological advancement.